frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On October 24, 2022
+- Future solutions on time series is now complete!
+With this new understandings, hopefully it could shed new light on understanding of time dimension as well!

 On October 18, 2022
 - Through further ubderstanding forecasting mechanisms, it becomes increasingly clear that forecasting future is deterministic, in worst case scenario, with small number of variations!